JBEI/edd/docs/Deployment.md

 Have [Docker][1] and [Docker Compose][2] installed on the target host.
 Also have the contents of the `docker_services` directory of the EDD codebase copied to the target host.

-## Building EDD

-Before starting a deployment, it is necessary to "build" the images used to create the various Docker containers.
-This can be accomplished either by pulling already-built images from a Docker Registry, or running the `docker-compose build` command to create images from the included `Dockerfile`s.

 ## Initial configuration

 There are many configuration options that can be set before launching EDD.
 The `init-config`